ivonunes/plumekit/docs/bindings.md

 extension Request { public var bindings: Bindings { Bindings(context) } }
 ```

-So a handler that reaches for an undeclared capability **fails to compile**.
+A handler that reaches for an undeclared capability **fails to compile**.
 Portability violations are build errors by design, not runtime 503s:

 ```
 error: value of type 'Bindings' has no member 'queue'
 ```

-(The underlying tiered protocols still hold the floor: a `Database` handle wraps
-`some SQLDatabase`, so a target whose driver only meets a weaker tier can't
-construct the handle; that's a compile error at the composition root.
-Finer tiers
+The underlying tiered protocols still hold the floor: a `Database` handle wraps `some SQLDatabase`, so a target whose driver only meets a weaker tier cannot construct the handle.
+That is a compile error at the composition root.
-such as `TransactionalStore` and `StronglyConsistentCache` follow the same handle
-pattern.)